Xfinity: Cable television

 Comcast's cable television customers peaked in 2007, with about 24.8 million customers.
 Comcast had lost customers every year since.
 However, the first quarterly gain in customers since their peak occurred in the fourth quarter of 2013.
 As of the end of 2013, Comcast had a total of 21.7 million cable customers.
 The average cost of Comcast's Digital Basic cable subscription had increased 72% from 2003 to 2012.
 In the fourth quarter of 2015, Comcast got 89,000 new video subscribers.
 This was their highest gain since 2007.

 Comcast also charges a Regulatory Recovery Fee of varying size(s) with their Digital Basic cable subscription in order to "recover additional costs associated with governmental programs".
 Since January 2014, Comcast has also charged a Broadcast TV Fee to "defray the rising costs of retransmitting broadcast television signals(sic)."

 In May 2012, Comcast softlaunched X1 (codenamed "Xcalibur"), a new hardware and software platform for its television services in Boston.
 It features wider support for internet content and video streaming apps, and a remote control with voice recognition input.
 X1 was scheduled for nationwide availability by the end of 2013.
-Comcast has licensed the X1 platform to other providers, including Cox Cable (under the "Cox Contour" brand), and Canadian providers Shaw (as BlueCurve TV), Rogers (as Rogers Ignite TV) and Videotron (as Helix TV).
+Comcast has licensed the X1 platform as middleware to other providers, including Cox Cable (as "Cox Contour"), and Canadian providers Shaw (as "Shaw BlueCurve TV"), Rogers (as "Rogers Ignite TV") and Vidéotron (as "Helix").
+Rogers (which had meanwhile acquired Shaw) announced a deeper technology partnership with Comcast in April 2024, and began rebranding its cable TV and internet products as "Rogers Xfinity" later that year.

+In 2019, Comcast launched Xfinity Flex, an add-on for Xfinity Internet that offers subscribers a digital media player based on the X1 platform with access to over-the-top media services.
+The service is marketed as an alternative to the full Xfinity TV service for cord-cutters In October 2021, Comcast launched XClass TV, a line of Hisense-manufactured smart TVs based on X1, and sold exclusively through Walmart; they marked the first X1-based product to be sold directly at retail to consumers.
+In 2022, both Xfinity Flex and XClass TV were brought under Comcast's Xumo joint venture with Charter Communications, and rebranded as Xumo Stream Box and Xumo TV respectively.